assafbashiri/whereIsMyMoney/readme.txt

 Multi-Currency Support: Enter investments in Israeli Shekel (ILS), US Dollar (USD), or Euro (EUR).
 Total Asset Calculation: Get a breakdown of your assets and their total value at any time.
 User-Friendly Commands: Use simple Telegram commands to interact with your portfolio.

+The bot is deployed to Heroku Dyno. search in telegram for: @AssafBashiriBot

 Installation

 Clone the repository: